xen0vas/xen0vas.github.io/_posts/2021-07-20-Locate-the-Export-Directory-Table.md

   - Export Table
 ---

-<b><span style="color:green;font-size:30px">Win32 reverse shellcode - pt .2 - Locate the Export Directory Table from the PE file structure </span></b>
+<b><span style="color:green;font-size:30px">Win32 reverse shellcode - pt .2 - locating the Export Directory Table</span></b>

 <p align="justify">
-This article focuses on how to locate the Export Directory Table of the current image.
-This is the second part of a blog series, focusing on how to create a custom Win32 reverse shellcode.
+This article focuses on how to locate the Export Directory Table from the PE file structure.
+This is the second part of a blog series that focuses on how to create a custom Win32 reverse shellcode.
 The first part can be found at the following link
 </p>

 * [Win32 reverse shellcode - pt .1 - Locating the kernel32.dll base address](https://xen0vas.github.io/Locating-the-kernel32-base-address/)